qtzx06/clarifai/README.md

 ## Features

 - **PDF Upload & Analysis**: Upload research papers in PDF format for comprehensive AI-powered analysis.
-- **Key Concept Extraction**: Automatically identifies and extracts core concepts, methodologies, and insights from the text using Google's Gemini 1.5 Flash.
+- **Key Concept Extraction**: Automatically identifies and extracts core concepts, methodologies, and insights from the text using Google's Gemini Flash.
-- **Agentic Video Generation**: A standalone Python agent uses Manim to generate high-quality, 3blue1brown-style animations for each concept.
+- **Agentic Video Generation**: A LangChain agent uses Manim to generate high-quality, 3blue1brown-style animations for each concept.
 - **Self-Correcting Code Generation**: The agent makes up to three attempts to generate and render Manim code, analyzing the previous error to correct itself.
 - **Intelligent Scene Splitting**: An initial AI call intelligently splits a complex concept into multiple thematic scenes to create a more structured and understandable video narrative.
 - **Multi-Clip Video Stitching**: Successfully rendered video clips are automatically stitched together into a final, complete video using `ffmpeg`.